 - 1.4.1 Each Athlete or other Person shall continue to be bound by and required to comply with these Rules unless and until he/she is deemed under the NGB's rules to have retired from the sport so that he/she is no longer subject to the NGB's authority.
-Where an Athlete is in the National Registered Testing Pool or DomesticTesting Pool at the time of such retirement, he/she must also send written notice to UKAD of such retirement.
-The NGB, UKAD, the NADP and CAS (as applicable) shall continue to have jurisdiction over an Athlete or other Person under these Rules after retirement in respect of matters taking place prior to retirement. - 1.4.2 Subject to Article 1.4.3, an Athlete who retires from his/her sport in accordance with Article 1.4.1 at a time when he/she is in the National Registered Testing Pool or the Domestic Testing Pool may not return to compete in theany sport unless: - (a) he/she has given the NGB, UKAD and his/her International Federation (if applicable) written notice of no less than six months of his/her intent to return to competition; and - (b) during that notice period he/she has submitted to the application of these Rules and to the jurisdiction of the NGB,

-UKAD, the NADP and CAS (as applicable) under the Rules, including by making him/herself available for Out-of-Competition Testing and (if requested by UKAD) by providing information as to his/her whereabouts during the notice period.
+Where an Athlete is in the National Registered Testing Pool or Domestic Testing Pool at the time of such retirement, he/she must also send written notice to UKAD of such retirement.
+The NGB, UKAD, the NADP and CAS (as applicable) shall continue to have jurisdiction over an Athlete or other Person under these Rules after retirement in respect of matters taking place prior to retirement. - 1.4.2 Subject to Article 1.4.3, an Athlete who retires from his/her sport in accordance with Article 1.4.1 at a time when he/she is in the National Registered Testing Pool or the Domestic Testing Pool may not return to compete in any sport unless: - (a) he/she has given the NGB, UKAD and his/her International Federation (if applicable) written notice of no less than six months of his/her intent to return to competition; and - (b) during that notice period he/she has submitted to the application of these Rules and to the jurisdiction of the NGB, UKAD, the NADP and CAS (as applicable) under the Rules, including by making him/herself available for Out-of-Competition Testing and (if requested by UKAD) by providing information as to his/her whereabouts during the notice period.
 For Athletes in the National Registered Testing Pool, such whereabouts information shall be in accordance with ISTI Annex I.

-WADA, in consultation with UKAD and the relevant International Federation, may grant an exemption to an Athlete in the National Registered Testing Pool in respect of the six-month written notice rule where the strict application of that rule would be manifestly unfair to an Athlete.
-WADAthat Athlete.
+WADA, in consultation with UKAD and the relevant International Federation, may grant an exemption to an Athlete in the National Registered Testing Pool in respect of the six-month written notice rule where the strict application of that rule would be manifestly unfair to that Athlete.
 WADA's decision may be appealed under Article 13.
 UKAD may grant an exemption to an Athlete in the Domestic Testing Pool in respect of the six-month written notice rule where the strict application of that rule would be manifestly unfair to that Athlete.
-UKAD may grant an exemption to an Athlete in the Domestic Testing Pool in respect of the six-month written notice rule where the strict application of that rule would be manifestly unfair to that Athlete.
 UKAD's decision may be appealed under Article 13.

-- 1.4.3 If an Athlete retires while serving a period of Ineligibility, such that he/she is no longer bound by and required to comply with these Rules, that Athlete may not return to compete in theany sport unless: - (a) he/she has given the NGB, UKAD and his/her International Federation (if applicable) written notice of no less than six months (or notice equivalent to the period of Ineligibility remaining as of the date the Athlete retired, if that period was longer than six months) of his/her intent to return to competition; - (b) during that notice period he/she has submitted to the application of these Rules and to the jurisdiction of the NGB, UKAD, the NADP and CAS (as applicable) under the Rules, including by making him/herself available for Out-of-Competition Testing and (if requested by UKAD) by providing information as to his/her whereabouts during the notice period in accordance with ISTI Annex I, or as otherwise stipulated by UKAD. - 1.4.4 Any competitive results obtained in violation of Article 1.4.2 or 1.4.3 shall be Disqualified.
+- 1.4.3 If an Athlete retires while serving a period of Ineligibility, such that he/she is no longer bound by and required to comply with these Rules, that Athlete may not return to compete in any sport unless: - (a) he/she has given the NGB, UKAD and his/her International Federation (if applicable) written notice of no less than six months (or notice equivalent to the period of Ineligibility remaining as of the date the Athlete retired, if that period was longer than six months) of his/her intent to return to competition; - (b) during that notice period he/she has submitted to the application of these Rules and to the jurisdiction of the NGB, UKAD, the NADP and CAS (as applicable) under the Rules, including by making him/herself available for Out-of-Competition Testing and (if requested by UKAD) by providing information as to his/her whereabouts during the notice period in accordance with ISTI Annex I, or as otherwise stipulated by UKAD. - 1.4.4 Any competitive results obtained in violation of Article 1.4.2 or 1.4.3 shall be Disqualified.